byrcolin/sig-platform/rfcs/readme.md

-# O3DE RFCs - This is where RFCs that have been accepted are kept
+# O3DE RFCs - This is where RFCs are kept